UK Spouse & Partner Visa 2026: The Complete Guide

 The Spouse and Partner visa is one of the most-used immigration routes in the UK and one of the most document-intensive.
 The financial requirement — £29,000 with strict evidential standards — remains the most common point of failure.
 Sponsors who are self-employed, on variable income, or who recently changed jobs face the most complexity, because the rules on how income is calculated vary by income type.

-Always verify the current fees and requirements directly on GOV.UK before applying — immigration rules and fees change, and this guide reflects the position as of April 2026.
+The safest approach is to apply as soon as you genuinely meet the requirements, with evidence that precisely matches the Home Office’s specified formats.
+Always verify the current fees and requirements directly on GOV.UK before applying — this guide reflects the position as of 28 April 2026.

 Frequently Asked Questions